Old Fashioned Donuts will melt in your mouth. These glazed buttermilk beauties are so easy to make and are better than store-bought!

 How to Make Old Fashioned Donuts

-ROLL.
-Once the dough is mixed divide it in half.
-Flour the counter and turn the dough balls onto the floured surface.
-Lightly flour the dough before rolling them out to ⅓ inch thickness.
+- Once the dough is mixed divide it in half.
+Turn the dough balls onto the lightly floured surface.
+Lightly flour the dough before rolling both dough balls out to ⅓ inch thick.

-Once the dough had been rolled allow it to sit for 20 minutes.
-During this time you can heat up your oil.
+- Once the dough has been rolled allow it to sit for 20 minutes.

-CUT.
-Use a donut cutter to cut out donuts and holes.
-Once hot, fry one donut to test.
+- FRY.
+Once the oil is hot, fry one donut to test.
 Adjust the oil temperature accordingly.

-DRAIN.
-Drain on wire rack on top of a sheet pan and cool on paper towel.
+- Drain on a wire rack and cool on a paper towel.

-We love Glaze: To make it, just whisk together 4 tablespoons melted butter, 3 cups powdered sugar, 1 teaspoon vanilla, 4-6 tablespoons half and half, until smooth and somewhat runny, about the consistency of honey.
+- GLAZE.
+Whisk 4 tablespoons melted butter, 3 cups powdered sugar, 1 teaspoon vanilla, and 4-6 tablespoons half and half until smooth.
+The glaze should be runny and about the consistency of honey.

 Using a deep-fry thermometer is the easiest way to ensure the correct oil temperature.
 If you don’t have one here is a trick I have used: